zachariaheberle/ddmtd3_toolkit/README.md

 # DDMTD3 Toolkit

-This repo contains the tools used for testing the DDMTD3 setup, please check the schematics folder to see how everything is wired.
+This repo contains the tools used for testing the DDMTD3 setup.

 The setup current consists of three boards:
 - CW_PLL (One of the purple boards)